The Girl Most Likely: Soundtrack

+Production notes

-Production notesThe Girl Most Likely was a remake of the 1941 RKO picture Tom, Dick and Harry.
+The Girl Most Likely was a remake of the 1941 RKO picture Tom, Dick and Harry.
 RKO produced the film in 1956, but after the breakup of the studio, Universal bought the release rights.

 Jane Powell had been under contract to MGM for 14 years until November 1955.
 She signed a three-picture deal with MGM.
 In February 1956, she signed a three-picture deal with RKO, the first film which was to be The Girl Most Likely.

 Carol Channing, who was under contract to RKO to make 10 films over five years (she had already made The First Traveling Saleslady), signed to costar along with Ralph Meeker.

 In July 1956, Gower Champion signed to do the choreography.